akerkar2005/whatsupboilerup/README.md

 ## Challenges

 We had severe difficulty making the node.js file compatible with browser HTML during the 24 hour time constraint of the hackathon.
-Converting the file to vanilla and dynamically updating data is one of our goals moving into the future.
+However, we found a way to scan the BoilerLink data from Vanilla JS itself using Fetch API.
+We also were sleep deprived as we stayed awake for the full 24 hours to work on the project.